24hourkirtan/audio-streaming-app/pages/builds/android.md

 <div class="page-header">
-  <h1  id="page-title">Builds > Android</h1>
+  <h1  id="page-title">Releases > Android</h1>
 </div>

 Detailed instructions on how to prepare a build releases for Android.
 CLI commands are MAC or Linux based.
 Windows users must adjust syntax.

 ___
 ### Update the config.xml file
-A few attributes need to be changed prior to creating a release build by adjusting the version number and version-code.
+A few attributes need to be verified prior to creating a release build by adjusting the version number and version-code.
 If the version-code is not set the SDK build will create one based on the version number.
 Be sure that the (id) in the widget element is correctly set and has not been changed.

 Set attributes in the widget element.
 ```